CSculptor/BasicCalculator/README.md

 ### NOTE :
--The maximum input number allowed is 255, other then an error is displayed.
+- The maximum input number allowed is 255, other then an error is displayed.
--one operation at a time for example (a+b+c), (a-b+c), (a-b-c) is not allowed.
+- One operation at a time for example (a+b+c), (a-b+c), (a-b-c) is not allowed.